aizaislam45/aizaislam45/README.md

 ## About Me

-I'm Aiza Islam, a passionate [your profession or field] with a love for [specific interests or technologies].
+I'm Aiza Islam, a passionate software engineering student with a love for data analytics, machine learning and artificial intelligence.
 I enjoy exploring new technologies and building exciting projects.

 Feel free to reach out if you have any questions or want to collaborate on a project!